 You are here

 For all students wishing to study abroad—schedule an appointment with your academic advisor to determine how to best apply your coursework abroad towards graduation requirements and post-graduation goals.
 We also recommend you discuss questions or concerns about being a multicultural student with someone on campus with whom you are comfortable, such as your academic advisor or a staff member on campus (i.e. UMD Study Abroad office or Office of Diversity & Inclusion staff).
-It is imperative that you address any concerns before embarking on an experience as major as studying abroad.
+It's imperative you address any concerns before embarking on an experience as major as studying abroad.

 Things to Consider

 You may experience anxiety regarding your acceptance, or ability to adapt socially and academically to your new host country.
 As a multicultural student, you may be concerned about facing potential racial bias and prejudice without the support system you have at home.
 On the other hand, you may be looking forward to being part of the majority population for the first time in your life.
 Or, you may be planning a self-discovery journey to the country or region of your family’s heritage.
 Whatever the impetus, studying abroad will present a unique learning opportunity that will serve you well in the future.

 When considering potential destinations, make an informed choice.
 Take into consideration all facets of a culture, including possible racism.
 Research the political, cultural, and historical context of your country of interest to find information on the racial climate, and be prepared for what you may face.
 If you would like to speak with a student of your same racial or ethnic background, our office may be able to put you in touch with past multicultural students who have studied abroad.